Securing your computer

 - Keep Windows and your programs up to date - once a month on the 2nd Tuesday of the month Microsoft release a series of "patches" to resolve problems and security vulnerabilities that have been found for the various versions of Windows.
 It is important that you install any security related patches.
 For most people the simplest way to do this is to enable Automatic Updates in Windows.
 Alternatively experienced computer users can opt to have Windows prompt them when patches are available.

-To make the job easier for you Secunia have an online scanner which will scan your computer for any out-of-date programs and notify you which they are so that you can update them all (if there are any you don't want to update, then de-select them before clicking on the Perform Updates button).
+To make the job easier for you Patch My PC Home Updater is an update program that will scan your computer for any out-of-date programs and notify you which they are, then with one click you can update them all (if there are any you don't want to update, then de-select them before clicking on the Perform Updates button).

 FileHippo also have an update program that can be used to check for the latest versions of the programs on your computer.

 - Use a firewall - all the later versions of Windows (XP, Vista, Windows 7) come with a firewall, so make sure it is switched on.
 Most people now also connect to the internet via a modem or router which will also act as a hardware firewall.

 However most people leave their router with the manufacturer's default settings.
 This is not secure.
 The default SSIDs (Usernames) and Passwords for a great many routers are well known to hackers, and many can be looked up online at sites like THIS.

 THIS article gives some good advice on how to make your Wi-Fi connection more secure.
 I recommend you read through it, and that at the very minimum you should change your router's password.
 There is a step by step example of how to do so HERE.